ektormak/Lyssandra/README.md

 First edit config.yml to specify the
-* workspace path, in which, the outputs of feature extraction tasks will be saved
+* workspace path, the location of the directory in which outputs of feature extraction tasks will be saved
 * path to OpenBLAS in your system (optional)

 and then do: